kvarak/dnd/docs/_Classes/barbarian.md

 <div class="columns">

 - **Bat**.
-You can glide on the wind like a graceful bat.
-You are under the effects of the *feather fall* spell for the duration of your rage.
+You can glide on the wind like a graceful bat and are under the effects of the *feather fall* spell for the duration of your rage.
 - **Bull**.
 You take on the powerful shoving capabilities of the bull.
-You can replace one of your attacks during your attack action with a shove and instead of forcing them back 5 feet, you force them back 10 feet.
+You can replace one of your attacks during your attack action with a shove and instead of forcing them back 5 ft, you force them back 10 ft.
 - **Monkey**.
-Your grip is as tight as that of a monkey.
-You can use the larger die of a versatile weapon while wielding it in one hand.
+Your grip is as tight as that of a monkey and can use the larger die of a versatile weapon while wielding it in one hand.
 - **Panther**.
 Your leaps are as powerful of a pouncing panther.
-You add half of your barbarian level to the distance of your long jumps, and you add your rage damage bonus to the height of your high jumps.
+You add half your barbarian level to the distance of your long jumps, and your rage damage bonus to the height of your high jumps.
 - **Lion**.
-Your bravery matches that of a lion.
-You cannot be frightened for the duration of your rage.
-If you are frightened before you are raging, raging only suppresses the effects until the end of your rage.
+Your bravery matches that of a lion and cannot be frightened for the duration of your rage.
+If you are frightened when entering rage, it only suppresses the effects until the end of your rage.
 - **Porcupine**.
 Sharp spines from a porcupine form on your body.
-As a reaction to a creature within 5 feet of yourself making a melee attack on yourself, you can deal piercing damage to the creature equal to 1d4 + half of your barbarian level.
+As a **reaction*** to an adjacent creature making a melee attack against you, deal piercing damage to the creature equal to 1d4 + half of your barbarian level.
 - **Snake**.
-You can identify critical weaknesses in a creature’s defenses.
-You have advantage on opportunity attacks.
+You can identify critical weaknesses in a creature’s defenses and have advantage on opportunity attacks.
 - **Shark**.
 Your teeth sharpen like the teeth of a shark.
-Your unarmed strikes deal 1d6 piercing damage, and count as magical for the purpose of overcoming immunity and resistance.
+Your unarmed strikes deal 1d6 piercing damage and count as magical for the purpose of overcoming immunity and resistance.
 - **Spider**.
 You can cling to walls as easily as a spider as if under the effects of  *spider climb*.
 - **Turtle**.
 You are as defensive as a turtle.
 If not wielding a shield, your armor class increases by 2.
 - **Wolf**.
-When you use your Reckless Attack feature, you can choose one willing creature with 5 feet of yourself.
+When you use your Reckless Attack feature, you can choose one adjacent willing creature.
 That creature gains the benefits and downsides of your Reckless Attack feature until the start of your next turn.

 </div>